Harmony across the Prut: Church music unites communities in Soroca

 Venerable and dedicated servants of church singing,

-We invite you with joy and brotherly love to take part in Training in religious music and exchange of experience organized within the project CROSS-BORDER NETWORK OF CULTURE IAȘI–SOROCA (ROMD00157).
+We invite you with joy and brotherly love to take part in Training in religious music and exchange of experience organized within the project organized within the CROSS-BORDER NETWORK OF CULTURE IAȘI–SOROCA project (ROMD00157).

 📍 Location: Soroca